The author is a guitarist and bassist with over 35 years of experience as a musician.

-There are a lot of reasons someone may choose a travel guitar, but as a guitarist you know the biggest one is this: If you can't play guitar for long periods of time you tend to become a little irritable and depressed.
-You end up doing things like shouting at strangers for no reason and eating entire gallons of chocolate-peanut butter ice cream.
+There are a lot of reasons someone may choose a travel guitar, but as a guitarist, you know the biggest one is this: If you can't play guitar for long periods of time you tend to become a little irritable and depressed.
+You end up doing strange things like shouting at squirrels for no reason and eating entire bags of marshmallows.

-The best way to avoid this is to make sure you have a guitar with you at all times, wherever you go.
-A travel guitar is the answer!
+The best way to avoid this slip into lunacy is to make sure you have a guitar with you at all times, wherever you go.

-Acoustic travel guitars do not require amplification.
-Even though they're small, some of them have very good tone.
-Of course they're not going to replace your full-sized acoustic, but for use on the road they are very impressive.
+Mini acoustic guitars do not require amplification, and because they are so small they make great travel guitars.
+Of course, they're not going to replace your full-sized acoustic, but for use on the road, they are very impressive.
 Some guitarists like to take them camping or on day trips because they take up so much less space than a full-sized acoustic guitar.

-The Martin Backpacker is probably the most famous travel guitar in the world, so we may as well start here.
+The Martin Backpacker is probably the most famous travel guitar in the world, with its funky shape and surprising sound.
 You know Martin is among the finest American acoustic guitar builders, but the Backpacker has become legendary in its own right.

 Martin has been experimenting with more environmentally friendly tonewood alternatives like Richlite to ease pressure on worldwide Rosewood reserves.
 If you're worried about the environment, you can feel good about choosing a Martin guitar.